ranjeet-singh45/ranjeet-singh45/README.md

 🎓 Chemical & Biochemical Engineering Student at [IIT Dharwad](https://www.iitdh.ac.in)
 💻 Web Development Enthusiast | 🌱 Lifelong Learner | 🧪 Tech meets Science

 Welcome to my GitHub portfolio!
-I’m blending my academic background in chemical and biochemical sciences with a growing passion for full-stack web development.
+I’m blending my academic background in chemical and biochemical engineering with a growing passion for full-stack web development.
 Whether it's building web apps, automating workflows, or learning new frameworks, I’m always up for a challenge.

 ---